lukra1/PL-300-Study-material-compilation-/README.md

 # Power BI PL-300 Study material compilation
 Welcome to my page, my name is Lucrecia Krause,
-I'm a solutiona architect, with experience working on technology tranafirmations, data, big data, business intelligence and AI are akills we need to be competituve.
+I'm a Sr. solutions architect ans technical project and program manager , with experience working on technology tranafirmations.
+Data, big data, business intelligence and AI are akills we need to stay competitive.
-I'm a mentor abs speaker.
+I'm a mentor, international speaker and Microsoft
+MVP in data platform and Power BI.

-This is a compilation of free resources to learn
-Power BI and prepare for the PL-300 Data Analyst Associate exam using Microsoft provided free resources
+This is a compilation of free resources to guide mentees to get started learning Power BI and to prepare for the PL-300 Data Analyst Associate exam using Microsoft provided free resources.

 <cr>
-Passing the exam earns you the Microsoft Certified: Power BI Data Analyst
+Passing the PL-300 exam earns you the
+Microsoft Certified Power BI Data Analyst Associate title

 Self-paced online learning path